alexevansigg/CSA-Enhanced-Operations/README.md

 #########################################
-#  CSA operationsEnhanced	 	        #
+#  CSA Operations Enhanced	 	        #
 ###  Version 0.04 					  ###
 #########################################

-This plugin allows a "Super Admin" to manage Subscriptions across multiple users and organisations efficiently.
+This plugin allows a *Super Admin* to manage Subscriptions across multiple users and organisations efficiently.

 #########################################
 ### Installation Instructions 		  ###
 #########################################

-1. Create the folder custom-content in directory <csahome>/jboss-as/standalone/csa.war
+1. Create the folder custom-content in directory **<csahome>/jboss-as/standalone/csa.war**
-2. Extract the content of audit.zip into the custom-content folder, observe the correct folder structure in the custom-content folder as below:
+2. Extract the content of **audit.zip** into the custom-content folder, observe the correct folder structure in the custom-content folder as below:

  File Contents / Folder Structure
  * audit/index.jsp